Novic812/bay/doc/social.md

 hibloo | Infinite scroll
 Hubski | No thumbnails
-iFunny | Share and view internet meme images, GIFs, videos and vines Indie Hackers | Founders share the revenue numbers behind their profitable app Infothread | uBlock Origin has prevented the following page from loading JumzleR | Problem loading page
+iFunny | Share and view internet meme images, GIFs, videos and vines IMeYou | Ask the community of local experts
+Indie Hackers | Founders share the revenue numbers behind their profitable app Infothread | uBlock Origin has prevented the following page from loading JumzleR | Problem loading page